Empagliflozin Outcome Trial in Patients With Chronic Heart Failure With Preserved Ejection Fraction - EMPEROR-Preserved

 The results of this trial indicate that empagliflozin is superior to placebo in improving HF outcomes among patients with symptomatic stable HFpEF (EF >40%), irrespective of diabetes status, baseline SBP, or sex.
 The benefit is primarily driven by a reduction in HF hospitalizations, not mortality.
 There was also a benefit in eGFR, but not in renal outcomes per se.
 Outcomes appeared robust irrespective of baseline EF, including among patients with EF ≥50%.
 Empagliflozin improved quality of life measures, and the improvement was seen early and was sustained for 1 year.
+Effects were similar among patients already on diuretics at baseline.
+Diuretic requirement was lower among patients on empagliflozin, but patients on empagliflozin had a higher incidence of volume depletion events, especially if they were already on diuretics at baseline.
 The proteomics substudy suggests that the effects of SGLT2 inhibitors are likely related to actions on the heart and kidney to promote autophagic flux, nutrient deprivation signaling, and transmembrane sodium transport.
+Benefit of SGLT2 inhibitors disappears rapidly after withdrawal of the drug.

 Even though the SGLT-2 inhibitors were introduced as type 2 diabetes management drugs, the results of EMPA-REG OUTCOME, EMPEROR-Reduced, and others indicated a clear benefit in HF management.
 This trial enrolled a dedicated HFpEF population, and shows a benefit in this patient population, irrespective of diabetes status.
 Most routinely used drugs for HFrEF have not shown to be effective among patients with HFpEF, and some drugs such as candesartan, spironolactone, and sacubitril/valsartan appear to mostly have a benefit among patients with EF between 40-49% rather than true HFpEF.
 The exact mechanism of benefit is unclear.
 The pooled analysis of EMPEROR-Reduced and EMPEROR-Preserved suggests that the renal benefit is primarily among patients with HFrEF, and eGFR slope analysis may not be predictive of renal outcomes among patients with HF.
 In both groups, empagliflozin reduced the incidence of hyperkalemia without a significant increase in hypokalemia.